Frequently Asked Questions

 We accept all breeds to our day care!
-Each and every dog, from Great Danes to Chihuahuas, to Mastiffs and Spaniels, is special in their own unique ways and we love them all!
-All dogs will have to pass a half day assessment in order to attend day care but this is really just to check how they interact with the other dogs, what their temperament is like and whether day care is right for them.
+All dogs will have to pass a half day assessment in order to attend day care.
+This is to check how they interact with the other dogs, what groups they fit into, what their temperament is like and whether day care is right for them.

 We do have separate areas in our center so the dogs can be grouped into similar temperaments.
-For example, the zoomie dogs might be grouped together whilst the quieter, lazy players are enjoying some chilled time on the couches or the rugs!
+For example, the zoomie dogs might be grouped together whilst the quieter, lazy players are enjoying some chilled time.

 For the safety of all dogs in our care, whoever picks up your dog must be registered with us.
 As the owner, (as per the initial meet & greet and stated on the sign up forms), you can authorise others to collect you pup by sending us a WhatsApp or Email.
 It is important to note, we cannot let a dog go home with someone who you, as the owner, has not authorised prior to collection.

 To ensure all our dogs are as healthy as can be, all dogs need up-to-date protection to be a member of the Paws & Play clan.
 Ideally this would be in the form of annual boosters (distemper, parvovirus, hepatitis, leptospirosis).
 A valid titre test from the vets will be accepted too.